evanvolgas/reflectedintelligence/_posts/2025-05-03-context-you-keep.md

 date: 2025-05-03
 ---

-# You Are the Context You Keep: Forgetting, Memory, and Reflection in AI Systems

 Modern large language models (LLMs) like GPT-4 and Claude can only "remember" information within a fixed context window – their short-term working memory.
 Unlike humans with layered long-term memory, today's AI systems have no true long-term memory of past interactions.

 ## The Context Window: AI's Short-Term Memory